Alex McRae: Chicago White Sox

 On January 8, 2020, McRae signed a minor league deal with the Chicago White Sox that included an invitation to spring training.
 His contract was purchased on September 5, 2020, and he was called up to the major leagues and made two relief appearances.
 He pitched three scoreless innings.
 McRae was designated for the assignment on September 29, the same day the White Sox were slated to play the Oakland Athletics in the Wild Card round.

 McRae re-signed with the White Sox before the start of the 2021 season.
 The deal was a minor league contract with an invitation to spring training.
 On April 20, 2021, McRae was selected to the active roster.
 McRae recorded a 4.50 ERA in 2 appearances with Chicago before being outrighted off of the 40-man roster on June 26.
 On October 8, McRae elected free agency.

 Lake Country DockHounds

 On January 25, 2022, McRae signed with the Lake Country DockHounds of the American Association of Professional Baseball.
 McRae started 14 games for Lake Country, pitching to a 5-4 record and 4.01 ERA with 78 strikeouts in 83.0 innings of work, and was named an American Association All-Star.

+McRae made 3 appearances (1 start) for the DockHounds in 2023, struggling to an 11.25 ERA with 3 strikeouts in 4.0 innings pitched.
+A shoulder injury would end his career and on June 21, 2023, McRae was released by the team.